apache/cordova-docs/www/docs/en/2.1.0/cordova/geolocation/parameters/geolocationSuccess.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: geolocationSuccess
 ---

 geolocationSuccess
 ==================

-The user's callback function that is called when a geolocation position becomes available (when using with `geolocation.getCurrentPosition`), or when the position changes (when using with `geolocation.watchPosition`).
+The user's callback function that is called when a geolocation position becomes available (when using with `[geolocation.getCurrentPosition](../geolocation.getCurrentPosition.html)`), or when the position changes (when using with `[geolocation.watchPosition](../geolocation.watchPosition.html)`).

     function(position) {
         // Do something